SOM-Research/metaScience/README.md

 The service is under development and we are currently working on many other visualizations/metrics involving:
 - Variation of conferences’ locations and dates, evolution of conference topics,...
-- Journal metrics similar to those ones presented for conferences.

 Of course if you would like MetaScience to show something you have in mind, do not hesitate to contact us or open an issue in our GitHub repository